Professor of Theology in the Straker Chair of Historical Theology

 Selected published works

-“Theology of Trauma,” Cambridge Dictionary of Christian Theology (Cambridge Univ., forthcoming 2011).
+“Theology of Trauma,” Cambridge Dictionary of Christian Theology (Cambridge Univ.
+2011).

 “Religious and Theological Roots of Alcoholics Anonymous,” Vol. 1, The Praeger International Collection on Addictions, Praeger Perspectives on Abnormal Psych., 2009.

 Bloomfield Avenue: A Jewish-Catholic Jersey Girl’s Spiritual Journey (Cowley, an imprint of Rowman & Littlefield, 2006).